stephenhu/gogetsdone/docs/task.md

 # task

-tasks will not be limited to 140, but should have some limit close to 140, the reasoning is we want tasks to be short, if they're too long, the implication is to break them down into multiple tasks.
+tasks will be limited to 1024, but should have some limit close to 140, the reasoning is we want tasks to be short, if they're too long, the implication is to break them down into multiple tasks.  the 1024 is chosen because the various things like mentions and hashtags will take up additional space, but the actual task details should be relatively short.

 ## usernames